Imperial Pacific: History

 First Natural Foods was first listed on the main board of the Hong Kong Stock Exchange on 11 February 2002.
 It was principally involved most aspects of the food business, including frozen and functional food products.
 Trading for the group was suspended on 15 December 2008 and provisional liquidators were appointed on 7 January 2009 for restructuring.
 The liquidators were discharged on 4 September 2012 and trade sharing resumed the following day.

 In 2013, the Securities and Futures Commission (SFC) took the company's founder and former chairman Yeung Chung-lung to court for alleged embezzlement.
 The SFC accused him of withdrawing HK$84 million from its account in December 2008.

 In December 2013, First Natural Foods announced that it would buy the Macau-based junket operator Hengsheng for HK$400 million.
 In 2013, First Natural Foods reported a profit of only 1.25 million.
 In March 2016, Imperial Pacific announced that it would sell its non-gaming subsidiaries to focus on its gaming businesses.
 In August 2016, Imperial Pacific reported that it had a half-year net profit of HK$837.3 million (US$108 million).
-Imperial Pacific was Trump inaugural Gala sponsor.
+Imperial Pacific was Trump 2017 inaugural Gala sponsor.

 In 2017, the Federal Bureau of Investigation (FBI) raided the construction site of Imperial Pacific's casino in Saipan over a "federal violation of the workplace visa system" following the death of a construction worker in March 2017.
 Construction workers from a subsidiary of state-owned China Metallurgical Group Corporation were unlawfully employed on the island to build the casino.
 In April 2017, Bloomberg News reported that the United States Department of Justice was investigating Imperial Pacific for money laundering.
 The FBI executed search warrants on Imperial Pacific's offices in Saipan again in March 2018.

 In April 2019, the United States Department of Labor secured a $3.3 million judgment against Imperial Pacific for wage and overtime violations.
 In September 2019, the Equal Employment Opportunity Commission filed a lawsuit against Imperial Pacific for sexual harassment and discrimination.

 In November 2019, the FBI raided the offices of Imperial Pacific for evidence of money laundering and wire fraud, and a federal grand jury subpoenaed the company regarding a corruption probe involving links with Northern Mariana Islands governor Ralph Torres.

 In March 2020, Imperial Pacific disclosed that the Financial Crimes Enforcement Network was probing it for possible violations of the Bank Secrecy Act.
 In June 2020, the Commonwealth Casino Commission of the Northern Mariana Islands announced that it was seeking to suspend Imperial Pacific's casino license for non-payment of money owed to a community benefit fund.

+In April 2024, Imperial Pacific filed for Chapter 11 bankruptcy, stating that it owes its creditors approximately $165.8 million.